 Basic darkness means perfectly dark, well-ventilated, reasonably quiet, and comfortable.
 This provides: darkness for nightly sleep; a place to familiarize yourself with extended darkness at your own pace; and a place for your first short retreats.

 Deluxe darkness adds extra features, comforts, and space.
 A dedicated darkroom is built in a small fully functional house in a quiet location.
 Like all houses should be but are not, it is perfectly and easily darkened.
-More about this in the design chapter
+More in design.

 Darkness is instinctive.
 We sleep in it at night and nap in shadows.
 We use our hands to cover our eyes when overwhelmed.
-We take longer refuge in caves and shelters when injured.
+When injured or sick, we take longer refuge in caves and shelters.
 We and many other animals always have.

 Absolute darkness is natural.
 Our natural habitat is tropical forest.
 At night its floor is pitch black.